About execom

 execom helps founders design strategies that reflect these realities rather than assumptions borrowed from larger venture ecosystems.

 execom does not operate as a capital broker, a grant-writing service, or a conventional consulting firm.
-The work focuses on the structural decisions that shape a company's trajectory: how capital is sequenced, how ownership is preserved, how markets are entered, and how distribution is built in a way that compounds rather than fragments leverage.
+The work focuses on the structural decisions that shape a company's trajectory — how capital is sequenced, how ownership is preserved, how markets are entered, and how distribution is built in a way that compounds leverage over time.

-Because those decisions ultimately belong to founders, execom works directly with them rather than through committees or intermediaries.
+Because those decisions ultimately belong to founders, execom works directly with them rather than through committees, cohorts, or intermediaries. execom is not an accelerator or incubator.
+It is execution infrastructure.
+Most founders do not need a program — they need faster execution →

 Founder & CEO